JaxLUG/jaxlug.github.io/README.md

-# Welcome to the Official JaxLUG Webpage Repository
+# Welcome to the Official JaxLUG™ Webpage Repository

 This repository purpose is to create interactivity between members.
 This is website is a collaboration effort among all the members of the JaxLUG group.